grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 ~~~
 foreach(var session : sessions)
 {
-  var newDestination = destinationFactory.Create();
-  session.DumpInto(newDestination);
+  session.DumpInto(destination);
 }
 ~~~

-In this design, `Session` itself decides which parameters to pass - no one is asking for its data.
-This `Dump()` method is fairly general, so we can use it to implement all three mentioned behaviors (displaying, storing, sending), by creating adapters for each type of destination, e.g. for GUI, it might look like this:
+In this design, `RealSession` itself decides which parameters to pass and in what order (if that matters) - no one is asking for its data.
+This `DumpInto()` method is fairly general, so we can use it to implement all three mentioned behaviors (displaying, persistence, sending), by creating a implementation for each type of destination, e.g. for GUI, it might look like this:

 {lang="csharp"}
 ~~~